-NOTE: When changing control settings, wait 24 hours before making additional adjustments.
+NOTE: When first setting the controls or when changing a setting, wait 24 hours for the temperature to stabilize before making additional changes.

 TEMPERATURE ADJUSTMENT

 NOTE: When first turning refrigerator on, move refrigerator and freezer controls to ▼ which is the recommended initial setting.
 After 24 hours, adjust the controls as needed.